-If you have any questions or wold like to add anything you think is relevant please don’t be shy and leave a comment.
+If you have any questions or would like to add anything you think is relevant please don’t be shy and leave a comment.

-As I am an Etsy Seller, most of my posts are geared to Etsy Success although any of my guides and tutorials will be useful for if you use other platforms to sell your products.
+As I am an avid Etsy Seller, most of my posts are geared to Etsy Success although many of my guides and tutorials will be useful for if you use other platforms to sell your products.
 You can visit my Etsy Store at Rhinestone Mumma

 Here are some of my recent blog posts you might be interested in;

 If you want to join our community on Facebook Etsy Sellers Promote & Help we would love to have you on board.
 We are always discussing ways to improve our Etsy experience and grow our sales.